AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/common-installer-errors.md

 - Find and archive **AdGuard VPN installation logs** in the same way that is described in [this article](https://adguard.com/kb/adguard-for-windows/solving-problems/installation-logs/).

-- Find and save to disk **Event Viewer** logs.
+- Find and save to disk the **Event Viewer** logs.
 [This article](https://adguard.com/kb/adguard-for-windows/solving-problems/system-logs/) explains how to do that.

 Please email all these files from the two previous steps at **support@adguard.com** and describe the problem in the message body.
 Our support team will reply to you as soon as possible.